Great Employee Goals: Setting & Creating Target Agreements

 Using Personio, you can automate your performance cycles across your entire organization, schedule review meetings between leaders and employees, and even have a place to document feedback and set goals.

 All of this offers an unbeatable foundation to put employee performance into focus.
-This helps foster a ‘goal-setting’ culture that is organized, attuned to employees, and clear for everyone to understand.
+This helps foster a ‘goal-setting’ culture that is organised, attuned to employees, and clear for everyone to understand.
 Ultimately, your business benefits.